Hemenhk/strength-house/README.md

 ### User's Reasons For Using Strength House
 - Wanting to commit to a fitness routine
 - Wanting to increase their confidence
-- Wanting to develop discipline through continous hard work.
+- Wanting to develop discipline through continuous hard work.

 ## Scope